 Insert your sac section pusher into the opening in the end of the sac protector and guide it down along the inside wall of the sac (or sac protector, if the entire sac came out when you pulled on it) until it reaches the back face of the sac section.
 Holding the pusher and sac protector to ensure that the pusher remains touching the side wall, rest the exposed end of the pusher on a hard surface (a bench block is ideal but not required), and push down on the sac protector to force the sac section out of the proximal (upper) end of the protector.

 CAUTIONThe pusher must not shift inside the sac protector.
-The distal end of the Snorkel tube’s feed extends into the sac past the surface of the sac section, and the pusher can easily break it off if located wrong when you push down on the sac protector.
+The back end of the Snorkel tube’s feed extends into the sac past the surface of the sac section, and the pusher can easily break it off if located wrong when you push down on the sac protector.

 If the sac is ossified, it might also be stuck in the sac protector, and this can make removing the sac section very difficult.
 If the above-described pushing technique does not work, you will need to drive the sac section out.
 To do this, grasp the sac protector with your section pliers and rest the pliers on the top edge of something like a bench block.
 Strike the pusher with a jeweler’s hammer.

 Use your sac removal tools to scrape and drag any remaining pieces of the sac out of the sac protector and to remove any of the sac that is still stuck to the sac section.
 This is important because the new sac will not install properly if there are bits of the old one in the way.
 If you have a brass test-tube brush of the appropriate size, using it can make the cleanout task a little easier.
 Shown here are the sac section and sac protector, with a new sac ready to be installed.